bluesky/tiled/web-frontend/README.md

 ## Packaging

-The build hook in `hatch_build.py` builds the UI using `npm build:pydist` and ensures that they are included in the distribution under `share/tiled/ui`, outside the Python package.
+The build hook in `hatch_build.py` builds the UI and copies the production build into `share/tiled/ui`.
+The build will include this as _data_, included in the distribution but placed outside the Python package.

 ## Generating TypeScript from OpenAPI